n3oltd/mobile-dev-test/README.md

 You can use the /reset endpoint to reset the in-memory database.

+### Evaluation
+As part of the evaluation, we will be focusing on the following aspects:

+- Form Handling / Validation
+- Code quality and project structure
+- Attention to detail
+- UI/UX implementation and responsiveness
+- Problem-solving approach
+- Readability and maintainability of your code

 ### Submitting

 Please share your solution as a zip file with a working apk so we can test your solution on Android.